-A stent can make a world of difference in treating your heart disease, and it’s one of many treatments available at South Shore Cardiovascular Associates in Brandon, Riverview, and Tampa, Florida.
+A stent can make a world of difference in treating your heart disease, and it’s one of many treatments available at South Shore Cardiovascular Associates in Brandon, Riverview, Tampa, and Sun City Center, Florida.
 Stent technology has come a long way in recent years, so if you haven’t stayed up-to-date on these advancements, you owe it to yourself to have a discussion with a cardiologist about whether a stent might be right for you.
 Book a visit today using the easy online tool or by calling the office.

 A stent is a tiny mesh tube made of wire or fabric that holds an artery open to improve blood flow.
 There are even stents made of materials embedded with medication that dissolve over time.
 If you have heart disease, a stent can be a lifesaving treatment.

 Plaque is a substance made of cholesterol, fat, and calcium.
 It can stick to the walls of your arteries, where it eventually hardens.
 At that point, blood has less room to move through your arteries, which can make your heart work harder and deprive your body of oxygen-rich blood.
 That condition is called coronary artery disease.

 If plaque accumulations cause a blood clot that blocks the flow of blood to your heart, a heart attack can occur.
 Stents help by holding the targeted artery open and improving blood flow.

 A stent can reduce the risk of chest pain and can also treat a heart attack that’s underway.